 Lee suggested that instead of numbers, surprise should be examined to find out what caused it.
 He ended his presentation with his famous words – “If you measure the wrong thing and reward the wrong thing, then don’t be surprised if you get the wrong thing.”

-For the next session, I went to “Applied Testing Heuristics in the Context of eBay” - Though this session was in german, I could easily grasp most of things Illari and Dominik were talking about.
-Their slide deck is available on slideshare.
+For the next session, I went to “Applied Testing Heuristics in the Context of eBay” – Though this session was in German, I could easily grasp most of the things Illari and Dominik were talking about.
+Their slide deck is available on Slideshare.

 Overall, it was a good conference.
-Conference was big (around 800 people) and well managed.
+The conference was big (around 800 people) and well managed.
 Were you there as well?
-What's your opinion?
+What’s your opinion?
 Did you miss it?
 Want to ask something?
-Please leave your comments and I will get back to you.. thanks.
+Please leave your comments, and I will get back to you.. thanks.